Contents

 Bftv 9.5 / IMDb 8.4

-This groundbreaking sketch comedy series broke new ground in the 1960s.
+This original sketch comedy series broke new ground in the 1960s.
 Two mismatched friends, one pretentious and the other dim-witted, fuelled surreal and satirical sketches alongside absurd celebrity parodies and philosophical debates, all wrapped in a landmark show that redefined British comedy.

 Top cast: Peter Cook, Dudley Moore.